smikhalevski/roqueform/README.md

 # Transient updates

-When you call [`Field.setValue`](https://smikhalevski.github.io/roqueform/interfaces/roqueform.FieldAPI.html#setvalue) on a field its value is updates along with values of its ancestors and descendants.
-To manually control the update propagation to fields ancestors, you can use transient updates.
+When you call [`Field.setValue`](https://smikhalevski.github.io/roqueform/interfaces/roqueform.FieldAPI.html#setvalue) on a field, its value is updated along with the values of its ancestors and descendants.
+To manually control the update propagation to a field's ancestors, you can use transient updates.

 When a value of a child field is set transiently, values of its ancestors _aren't_ immediately updated.